 Whether you’re still learning how to use the Camera app or you consider yourself a professional iPhone photographer, you can take your mobile photography to the next level by using the iOS Shortcuts.
 This app will help automate specific tasks and make your life as a photographer that much easier.
-Keep reading to discover more about the Shortcut apps and to learn a few of the must-have shortcuts you should be using.
+Keep reading to discover more about the Shortcuts apps and to learn a few of the must-have shortcuts you should be using.

 How to use the iOS Shortcuts app

 The Shortcuts app is a powerful and often underutilized tool.
-Here, you can download pre-configured shortcuts from the Gallery and from around the internet, or even create your own.
+Here, you can download pre-configured shortcuts from the Gallery and from around the internet or even create your own.
 But for the sake of this article, we’re focusing on the shortcuts available in the app’s Gallery.

 How to add a new iPhone shortcut

 You can add a new shortcut directly from the Shortcuts Gallery just by following these steps:

 - Either use the search bar to look for a specific shortcut or browse through the categories.

 - Tap on the shortcut and choose Add Shortcut.

 You’ll see and be able to use your new shortcut when you tap My Shortcuts at the bottom of the screen.

 Using a shortcut couldn’t be any easier.
 You can trigger it with the press of a button or just by asking Siri to run it.
 There are three ways you can use a shortcut: